 This report is a mid-year Prudential Indicators and Treasury Management monitoring report which has been prepared in line with the recommendations of CIPFA's (Chartered Institute of Public Finance Accountants) Code of Practice on Treasury Management.
-The report has also been considered at the Audit and Standards Committee meeting of 26th November 2020.
+The report will also be presented for consideration at the Council meeting of 7th December 2020.